How to Write a Retirement Letter of Resignation (Examples)

 Questioning about retirement packages

-Your retirement letter of resignation is not the time for you to ask about your retirement package.
+Your letter is different than the time for you to ask about your retirement package.
 That letter is just an alert that you will be retiring.
 It would be best to look into your retirement benefits ahead of time.
 A quick discussion with your HR department will help clear up any confusion and help you understand which benefits and how much you will be able to get.

 Making unrealistic promises